 His creative genius arose from within and he wanted to give the form to the formless by expressing himself through the media of the painting.
 He made up his mind to leave everything and go to some famous Artist to learn painting under his guidance.
-He thought of S. Thakur Singh who was in Calcutta during that period.
-He sent one of his drawings to him along with a small note asking him if he could be successful in the world of painting.
+He thought of Artist SG Thakur Singh who was in Calcutta during that period.
+His father sent some of his drawings to him along with a small note asking him if he could be successful in the world of painting.
 He was happy to get a positive reply from the artist.
-He told his father that he wanted to learn painting from S. Thakur Singh and after seeing his interest, his father sent him to Calcutta to learn painting from S. Thakur Singh.
+He told his father that he wanted to learn painting from Artist SG Thakur Singh.
+After seeing his interest, his father sent him to Calcutta to learn painting from Artist SG Thakur Singh.
 When Trilok Singh left, his father told him that he would be sending money to him from time to time.
 He started working very hard there.

 On the occasion of birth anniversary of Guru Gobind Singh in 1933, he prepared a painting ‘Mother only to guide’.
 In this painting with one hand, mother i.e. Mata Gujri is giving a toy gun to Dasmesh ji and with the other she is setting the ‘Kalgi’ on his head.
 One the wall of the room, weapons have been displayed.
 The purpose of making such painting was to show that only a mother could give any type of training to the child through play way method.
 Here by giving such toys, mother wanted to make Guru Gobind Singh the bravest hero.
 She is teaching him to fight against tyranny.

-Trilok Singh gave this painting to “Dutt and Company” for making blocks for printing but they refused to do so because that type of painting would have provoked the people.
-In those days, the police was not allowing even the children to play with toy guns and pistols whereas in this painting the real gun is being given to the child.
+Trilok Singh gave this painting to “Dutt and Company” Calcutta for making blocks for printing but they refused to do so because that type of painting would have provoked the people.
+In those days, the police was not allowing even the children to play with toy guns and pistols whereas in this painting the gun is being given to the child.
 Trilok Singh had to make some changes in the painting.
-After that the prints were made for distribution, Giyani Giyan Singh ‘Aaraf’ wrote a poem on this painting.
+After that the prints were made for distribution, Gyani Gian Singh ‘Aaraf’ wrote a poem on this painting.

 This painting was the first attempt to show Trilok Singh’s feelings of patriotism.

-S. Niranjan Singh Talib, editor of ‘Desh Darpan’ had published an article under the caption ‘Pair of famous Sikh artists, S. Thakur Singh and Trilok Singh.’
+S. Niranjan Singh Talib, editor of ‘Desh Darpan’ had published an article about S. Trilok Singh Artist.
+Pictures of two famous Sikh Artists of Calcutta Artist Trilok Singh and Artist SG Thakur Singh was published in special edition of Punjabi newspaper 'Desh Darpan' Calcutta on January 11, 1935 page 36 under the caption ‘Pair of famous Sikh artists, SG Thakur Singh and Trilok Singh.’